kanupriya-sharma19/dummy_backend/README.md

 # Play Pals - Backend

 The backend of **Play Pals**, a platform designed to connect users for games, matches, or events based on shared interests and location.
-This repository contains the RESTful API, authentication logic, and MongoDB-based data handling.
+This repository contains the RESTful API, authentication logic, and PostgreSQL-based data handling.

 ---
 ## Tech Stack